BladeRunnerJS/brjs-site/docs/use/getting_started.md

   </p>
 </div>

 The It contains an Aspect called `default-aspect`.
 [Aspects](/docs/concepts/aspects/) represent entry points to your application and are a way of bringing together the Blades required for a specific *presentation* of your app.
-In the aspect directory you'll find an `index.html` entry point along with a `src` directory for your JavaScript, a `themes` directory for your CSS and images, and a `resources` directory for everything else.
+In the aspect directory you'll find an `index.html` entry point a `src` directory for your JavaScript, a `themes` directory for your CSS and images, and a `resources` directory for everything else.

 <div class="alert alert-info">
   <p>